jmersonuo/jmersonuo.github.io/Activities/Opioid-Tutorial/01-Studio-Tutorial.md

 ### Uploading data to Studio

 To add the overdose data to a style in Mapbox Studio, you need to upload it to your account.
-Go to your [**Tilesets**](https://www.mapbox.com/studio/tilesets) [page](https://www.mapbox.com/studio/tilesets) in Mapbox Studio to upload your data.
+Login to Mapbox Studio, then go to your [**Tilesets page**](https://www.mapbox.com/studio/tilesets) to upload your data.

 On your Tilesets page, click the **New tileset** button.
-Select the zipped shapefile data containing your overdose data and upload it to your account.
+Select the geojson data containing your 2017 drug overdose rate by state and upload it to your account.
+This may take a moment or two.

 <p align="center">
   <img src="Images/tilesets.png">